Festival Venue: New Walk Museum and Art Gallery

 The centrepiece of the Museum’s possessions is a significant collection of Victorian Art housed in the splendid newly refurbished main gallery.
 New Walk Museum also has an important collection of German Expressionist paintings and a unique display of Picasso ceramics gifted to the Museum by the late Lord Attenborough.

 The Victorian Art Gallery’s excellent acoustic and wonderful Steinway Grand Piano has, over many years, hosted some of the UK’s finest classical chamber musicians.
 An annual season of Lunchtime Concerts has just completed 75 years and the more recent Leicester International Music Festival is now in its 27th year.

-The Festival attracts musicians from all over Europe and is now one of the UK’s leading festivals of classical chamber music.
+The Festival attracts outstanding international musicians and is now one of the UK’s leading festivals of classical chamber music.

 New Walk Museum and Art Gallery